 The muskellunge, or muskie, is the largest member of the pike family.
 It’s an elusive catch and one that is hunted by many.
 Algoma is home to the mighty muskie.
 Anglers hunt large muskies as trophies or for sport.
 This species can attain high swimming speeds but, for an intense short duration.
 The muskie will shake its head intensely in an attempt to rid itself of a hook.
-Muskies are known for their strength and their ability to leap out of the water in what can only be called as an acrobatic display of sorts.
+Muskies are known for their strength and their ability to leap out of the water in what can only be called an acrobatic display of sorts.
 Known as a very challenging catch the muskie has been called “the fish of ten thousand casts”.
 These fish prefer clear waters where they lurk along weed edges, rock outcrops, or other structures to rest.
 A fish forms two distinct home ranges in summer: a shallow range and a deeper one.
 The smaller shallow range is usually smaller as it is a lot quicker to heat up.
 Muskies continually hunt both ranges in search of available food in the appropriate conditions of water temperature.

-Generally their diet consists of fish but they also eat crayfish, ducklings, frogs, snakes, mice, muskrats and other small animals.
+Generally, their diet consists of fish but they also eat crayfish, ducklings, frogs, snakes, mice, muskrats and other small animals.
 Even small birds will fall prey to this mighty fish.
-With needle like teeth and a large mouth, muskies try to take their prey head first, many times swallowing them in one gulp.
+With needle-like teeth and a large mouth, muskies try to take their prey head first, many times swallowing them in one gulp.